swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-mlem.md

 - [x] Steps used to create the model are documented and can be re-executed
 - [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] Codebase can be shared and improved by multiple developers
 - [x] Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- [x] Codebase can be shared and improved by multiple developers
 - [x] Experiment can be executed on a clean machine with the help of a CI/CD pipeline
+- [x] CI/CD pipeline is triggered on pull requests and reports the results of the experiment
 - [x] Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
 - [x] Model can be saved and loaded with all required artifacts for future usage
 - [ ] Model cannot be easily used from outside of the experiment context
+- [ ] Model is not accessible on the Internet and cannot be used anywhere
-- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model requires manual deployment on the cluster
 - [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and